 There will be several airplanes flying the kids and the event will conclude after about 3 hours.
 There is always the possibility that changing weather conditions will cause delays or a cancellation of the flights.
 There is also the possibility that the President's travel plans could cause restrictions to general aviation flying on relatively short notice.
 This web site will display any decisions that are made before 7:00am.
 After that hour the flight decisions will be made at the airport.
 There is no "rain date".
-After April 19, our next Young Eagles events will be May 17, September 13 and October 18.
+After September 13, our last Young Eagles event of the season will be on

 When you arrive at the airport all parents/guardians must fill out and sign the waiver agreement and flight registration record forms.
 These MUST be signed by a parent or guardian.
 Blank forms will be available at the registration desk at our base of operations.
 EAA now has a nationwide way of signing up for Young Eagles flights.
 It is accessible at WWW.
 YEDAY.ORG where parents can fill out the form.
 Filling out this on-line form does help Chapter 501 know how many kids we might have showing up for rides, but a parent still has to fill out and sign a form at our registration desk on the morning of the event.

 On flight day passengers should dress casually but neatly.
 Bring a sweater or light jacket.
 Wear non-skid shoes.
 Eat lightly, at home, before you come.

 Refreshments will be available after your flight and each youngster will be presented with a specially printed EAA Young Eagles Certificate as a lasting record of the flight.

 A record of each flight is later registered in EAA's World's Largest Logbook where you can find the names of more than 2.0 million kids who have flown on Young Eagles flights since 1992.